Sepehrmasihpour/resturant_manager/README.md

 # resturant_manager

-a GUI for managing the orders of the cusomers of a resturant.
+a GUI for managing the orders of the customers of a resturant.